cesare-spinoso/project_432/README.md

   <li>Neural_networks.ipynb (colab)</li>
   <li>Final_results.ipynb</li>
 </ol>
 Note: You can run Linear_models.ipynb and Neural_networks.ipynb concurrently.
-Once Linear_models.ipynb finishes running, you can start running Final_results.ipynb since it relies on the results from Linear_models.ipynb.
+Once Linear_models.ipynb finishes running, you can start running Final_results.ipynb since it relies on the results from Linear_models.ipynb.<br>

 You can also access some of the notebooks on Google Colab
 <ul>